Loading Page...

 Make sure that your rules are clear for competitors.
 For starters, you should establish whether participants are trying to eat the largest amount of food in a specific time or trying to finish a set amount of food quickly.
 You will also want to address the nitpickier aspects of food contest rules, such as whether dunking, the act of dipping food into a liquid such as water before eating it, is allowed.

-2. Rent a suitable venue.
+2. Select a suitable venue.

 You’ll want a venue that has space for contestants to eat and spectators to watch them.
 Depending on how many contestants and how many spectators you anticipate, the size of the space will vary.
 If you expect a large turnout, you might want a venue large enough for a stage area so that contestants are easily visible to spectators.